ysugimoto/ginger/README.md

 ### Create Resource Endpoint

-To create API endpoint, run the `ginger api create --path [endpoint path]` command.
+To create API endpoint, run the `ginger resource create --path [endpoint path]` command.

 `ginger` creates endpoint on `Ginger.toml`.

 ```
-ginger api create --path /foo/bar
+ginger resource create --path /foo/bar
 ```

-Note that `ginger api create` creates endpoint info only on your local.
+Note that `ginger resource create` creates endpoint info only on your local.
 To work on `AWS API Gateway`, you need to `deploy api`.

 ### Deploy api

-After you created endpoint, run `ginger deploy api` command to deploy to the `AWS API Gateway`.
+After you created endpoint, run `ginger deploy resource` command to deploy to the `AWS API Gateway`.

 ```
-ginger deploy api --stage [target stage] (--path [destination path])
+ginger deploy resource --stage [target stage] (--path [destination path])
 ```

 Command creates resouce which we need, and also create root `REST API` if you haven't create it.